Zizo-Jo/DevOps-Note/notes/4-build-tools-and-package-manager-tools.md

 For example a jar file is a artifact.
 Java can produce a jar file or a war file.

+For Gradle: gradle build
+For Maven : mvn install
 #### What is inside a jar file?

 A jar file is a zip file that contains a manifest file and the classes and resources of the application.